-OPEC stands for the Organization of Petroleum Exporting Countries and includes countries located in Africa, South America, the Middle East, and Southeast Asia.
-Currently, the organization has 13 member countries.
+OPEC oil productionOPEC stands for the Organization of Petroleum Exporting Countries and includes countries located in Africa, South America, the Middle East, and Southeast Asia.
+Currently, the organization has 14 member countries.
 The formation of OPEC marked a shift away from large multinational company market control to a primarily state-based control of natural resources.
 The supply restrictions that began in 1970 enabled a significant increase in oil prices and thus, OPEC’s revenues.
-As of 2016, OPEC produced 44 percent of the world’s total crude oil.
+As of 2021, OPEC produced 37.9 percent of the world’s total crude oil.